pe1l1nl1/23007/Psychology/20092023 Basics of Medical Psychotherapy.md

 - Behaviour  often is the result of  unconscious mental processes (**psychodynamics**)
 - People acquire behaviour **learning**, and have been “unlearned”

-### Behaviour Sciences in Medicine
+**Behaviour Sciences in Medicine**
 - IV.
-Theoretical framework of the doctor-patient relationship - Human Rights and Biomedicine (coe.int)
+The theoretical framework of the doctor-patient relationship - Human Rights and Biomedicine (coe. int)